Skip to main content

 Punch biopsy

-For a punch biopsy, the doctor uses a tool that looks like a tiny round cookie cutter (usually a little more than 1/8 inch across).
-Once the skin is numbed with a local anesthetic, the doctor rotates the punch biopsy tool on the surface of the skin until it cuts through all the layers of the skin.
+For a punch biopsy, the doctor uses a tool that looks like a tiny round cookie cutter.
+Once the skin is numbed with a local anesthetic, the doctor rotates the punch biopsy tool on the skin until it cuts through all the layers.
 The piece of skin is then removed.
 Often the biopsy site is closed with a stitch.

 Incisional and excisional skin biopsies

-Many of the more common forms of skin cancer (and other skin diseases) can be diagnosed just by looking at the biopsy samples under a microscope.
-But diagnosing and classifying lymphomas of the skin often requires one or more special lab tests (see below).
+Many of the more common forms of skin cancer (and other skin diseases) can be diagnosed just by looking at the biopsy samples.
+But diagnosing and classifying lymphomas of the skin often requires one or more special lab tests.

 Diagnosing some forms of skin lymphoma can be very challenging.
 Sometimes, especially if the diagnosis is unclear, the skin samples may need to be sent to a dermatopathologist, a dermatologist or a pathologist with additional training in diagnosing skin samples.
-Even with this expertise, in some cases several biopsies may be needed over a period of time before the diagnosis is confirmed.
+Even with this expertise, in some cases several biopsies may be need to be done in different areas of abnormal skin and/or at different times before the diagnosis is confirmed.

 Lymph node biopsies